 Heading to the gym after work for a quick workout?
 Out for a morning walk with the dogs?
-Working out is good for physical and mental health.
-Although many individuals workout for weight loss or maintenance, exercising burns fewer calories than you might think.
+Being active is good for physical and mental health.
+Although many individuals work out for weight loss or maintenance, exercising burns fewer calories than you might think.
 For example, you burn about 100 calories for every mile you walk or run.
-Yet, the average energy bar provides about 250 calories and a 16-ounce fruit smoothie has 350 to 400 calories, so it is easy to overdo it when you think you're just preparing for your workout.
+Yet, the average energy bar provides about 250 calories and a 16-ounce fruit smoothie has 350 to 400 calories, so it is easy to overdo it when you think you're just preparing to be active.

 Here are some tips for fueling your workout without sabotaging the calorie-burning effort of exercise.